pablohdzvizcarra/my-software-developer-career/README.md

 # My Journey to Becoming a Software Engineer

 Within this repository, I will document my evolution as a software engineer.
 Maintaining a record of our progress is invaluable.
 When I first embarked on my programming journey, I envisioned a way to reflect on my past decisions.
 This repository stands as a testament to that vision, a chronicle of my growth in the world of software engineering.

 ## Programming Changes My Life

+### Day 1858: Creating a new Repository and Continue with PostgreSQL

+Today I created a new GitHub repository to store my Dockerfile and docker-compose files.
+The idea behind this repository is to have all my container files in one place because I have several Dockerfiles in my personal computer and my two Linux servers.
+I love to work with Docker and set up my own resources like databases, message brokers, etc., in containerized environments.
+You can find the repository in the next [link]("https://github.com/pablohdzvizcarra/personal-docker-library").
+Also, I continued working on configuring my PostgreSQL database.
+I was working on setting up a separate container to create a backup of my database every day and store the backup in my server’s disk drive.

 ### Day 1857: Setting Up PostgreSQL Database and Airflow DAG Development